 We know that we are not free, but little

 We want to secure the great blessing of

 liberty to ourselves, as people of the land

 of the United States of America.
 Regardless of race, color, religion or sex, we will

 That the people who were supposed to be

+free 101 years ago, and who will be free

-know that we shall overcome some day,
+know that we shall overcome some day.

 That when the day comes, both the white

-man and the black man shall sing together.

 "Freedom at last!
 Freedom at last!
 Thank

 BY WILLIAM W. STEWART

 M.D., F.A.C.O.G.

 DEAR DOCTOR, How can I know if my

 PARENTS OFTEN make the mistake of

 comparing their baby to some one else's

 child.
 The truth is there are probably as

 many rates of development as there are

 children.
 However fast your baby is developing, it is probably perfectly normal

-You should keep that in mindas you read
+You should keep that in mind as you read

 Generally speaking your baby will be

 able to hold up his head when he is one

 month old, and his chest at two months.

 port.
 By the ninth month most children

-can stand with support, and any timefrom
+can stand with support, and any time from

+one year to 18 months may learn to walk.

+Some children never go through the crawling stage before walking.
+A few walk as

 At about three months he will begin to

 the following guidelines for child develop-

 God Almighty!
 Freedom at last!"

 The Doctor Says

 baby is developing normally?

-BY JAMES ARMSTEAD

-We the Negro people of the United States
+We the Negro people of the United States sented:

-sented:

-his ways." generations.
+generations.

-"What Then?"
-Minister Asks ATLANTA--"John was a freshman in college," the Rev. Albert Brenson, assistant pastor of the Ebenezer Baptist Church, said Sunday in the West Hunter Street Baptist Church.
-"An older friend said to him one day, 'John, what are you going to do with your life?' '' "John replied, 'I'm going to finish college, then go on to graduate school," Mr. Brenson continued. " 'What then, John?' asked the friend, " 'Then I'll get my doctorate degree, after I get my master's,' said John.

-" 'What then, John?' " 'Then I'll go into chemistry, because I can make a lot of money, John answered. " 'What then, John?' " 'Then I'll get married, if I feel like it, and have some kids,' John told his friend. " 'Then what, John?' " 'Then I'll work until I'm about 60 and then I'll retire.' " 'Then what, John?' "'I don't know,' said John, 'What's left?' " 'But, John,' his friend said, 'What about your soul?
+days to come," "What Then?"
+ATLANTA--"John was a freshman in college," the Rev. Albert Brenson, assistant pastor of the Ebenezer Baptist Church, said Sunday in the West Hunter Street Baptist Church.
+"An older friend said to him one day, 'John, what are you going to do with your life?" " "John replied, "I'm going to finish college, then go on to graduate school," " Mr. Brenson continued. " 'What then, John?' asked the friend, " 'Then I'll get my doctorate degree, after I get my master's,' said John. " 'What then, John?'
+"Then I'll go into chemistry, because I can make a lot of money, John answered. " 'What then, John?'
+"Then Pll get married, if I feel like it, and have some kids,' John told his friend. " 'Then what, John?' " 'Then Pll work until I'm about 60 and then I'll retire.' " 'Then what, John?" "'I don't know,' said John, 'What's left?' " 'But, John,' his friend said, 'What about your soul?
 "John went away and thought for a while," Mr. Brenson told the congregation.
 "Finally he realized that he had forgotten about God.
-He had planned his whole life. as though he held everything in his own "We continue to make our plans as though we are the masters of our fate, the captains of our souls," Mr. Brenson went on, "This is blasphemy, Only God is master of our fate.
-"It is futile to plan and not include God," "Your life is merely a puff of smoke That this Freedom Constitution may get which appears for a moment on the face into the heart of thewhite race and let them of history and then passes on.
+He had planned his whole life, as though he held everything in his own "We continue to make our plans as though we are the masters of our fate, the captains of our souls," Mr. Brenson went on.
+"This is blasphemy.
+Only God is master of our fate.
+"It is futile to plan and not include God," "Your life is merely a puff of smoke That this Freedom Constitution may get which appears for a moment on the face into the heart of the white race and let them of history and then passes on.
 "But is death the end?"
 Mr. Brenson asked.